mindyshiben/zillow_regression_project/README.md

 - This model is ready for utilization and I strongly recommend Zillow to employ this model to predict tax assessed property value as soon as possible.

 ### Reproducing this project
 Acquire and utilize credentials to access the Zillow database.
 Store credentials and database access in a env.py file and create a .gitignore which includes env.py to protect your credentials.
-Replicate zillow_final_report.ipynb, acquire.py, and wrangle.py from this repository.
+Replicate zillow_final_report.ipynb, acquire.py, wrangle.py, acquire.py from this repository.